A Potential Foundation for Emergent Space-Time: Quantification of Generalized Intervals

 where $X(\A)$ and $X(\C)$ are the scalar valuations, referred to as \emph{position}, assigned to the chains $\A$ and $\C$.

-To maintain consistency with the original quantification of the poset, we require that the distance between two chains in a coordinated set of chains must be a function of the valuations of some set of elements projected onto the two chains.
-Since there can be no preferred elements, we seek a distance assignment that is a function of the interval pair associated with an arbitrary generalized interval defined by a pair of arbitrary elements belonging to each of the two chains, and that all such arbitrary pairs of elements should yield the same distance measure.
-That is, given a pair of coordinated chains $\P$ and $\Q$ and arbitrary elements on those chains $p \in \P$ and $q \in \Q$ within the coordinated range, we consider the interval $[p,q]$ and require the distance between the chains $D(\INT{\P}{\Q})$ to be a function of $\Delta p = p - Pq$ and $\Delta q = Qp - q$.
+\red Since quantification of the poset depends on the valuations assigned to the poset elements via chain projection, we require the distance between two chains in a coordinated set of chains to be a function of the valuations assigned to the elements on the two chains themselves and their projections onto one another.
+That is, we seek a distance assignment that is a function of the interval pair associated with the generalized interval defined by two elements, one on each of the two chains.
+Furthermore, since there can be no preferred elements, we require that the distance measure should not depend on which specific elements were chosen.
+Thus given a pair of coordinated chains $\P$ and $\Q$ and arbitrarily chosen elements $p \in \P$ and $q \in \Q$ within the coordinated range, we consider the interval $[p,q]$ and require the distance between the chains $D(\INT{\P}{\Q})$ to be a function of the interval pair $(\Delta p, \Delta q)$ where $\Delta p = p - Pq$ and $\Delta q = Qp - q$. \black

 Associativity of joining intervals of coordinated chains is related to associativity of the join of projected closed intervals along a coordinated chain, as illustrated in Figure \ref{fig:associativity-of-distance}.
 Since this results in additivity of distances as well as lengths of the projected intervals, this implies that the distance $D(\INT{\P}{\Q})$ must be a linear function of the elements of the interval pair $(\Delta p, \Delta q)_{\P\Q}$